Concentrations provide you with intensive study either within a discipline or in a unified theme across disciplines.

 In consultation with Silicon Valley employers, Santa Clara University business faculty has developed several concentrations to enhance your understanding of current topics, preparing you for careers in demand throughout our dynamic economy.

 These concentrations build on foundational business knowledge by offering advanced coursework and integrating current business topics.
-As a result, students develop expertise and connections in particular functions or industries.
-Each student must complete one concentration comprising a minimum of 15 units within a specific subject area as part of the Evening MBA degree.
+As a result, you'll develop expertise and connections in particular functions or industries.
+Evening MBA students may choose to complete one concentration comprising a minimum of 15 units within a specific subject area as part of the degree.

 This concentration is inter-disciplinary.
 It meets a growing need for knowledge workers in the Valley who employ quantitative methods, economic paradigms, and technology to business processes and decision making.
 The student who specializes in this concentration will have strong analytical and data skills combined with business knowledge that will be applied to solving problems where business intelligence is a fundamental driver of corporate value.

 - Understand and acquire technical expertise in various quantitative fields such as statistics, econometrics, stochastic processes, calculus, optimization, and software paradigms, that underlie various analyses undertaken by corporations.